QuantumLeaper/uPlexa-churn/README.md

 # Notes:
-We will not actually be using the ```sweep_all``` function standard to the cryptonote/monero/uplexa protocol.
-Instead, we will be using ```transfer_split``` so we do not merge all outputs into one singular output, which would then reduce the amount of TX's that could be made per 20 minutes on the service (exchange).
+We will be using the SWEEP_ALL function of the uPlexa wallet unlike master branch where we use transfer_split.
+This should only be used when withdraws become a problem over specific amounts.

 # How it works:
 * Checks balance of wallet